Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 2. Microsoft Azure

-To get started, we use the built-in Shell in the portal by clicking the shell icon in the toolbar:
+To get started, we click the shell icon in the toolbar to access the already provided Shell:

 ![Shell icon](shell.png)